hertzmann/hertzmann.github.io/_posts/2020-10-12-the-goal-of-painting.md

 	<img src="../../../images/ipad_paintings/soup.jpg" alt="Soup">
 </center>
 <br>
 I like the paintings, but I think that seeing it next to the photo makes it worse.
+In the words of Julia Child, "Whatever happens in the kitchen, never apologize."
+Or, as Amanda remembers it: "Never tell your guests what your dish was supposed to be like."

 Eventually, I reached a point where I often think my paintings often think they look pretty good even next to the photograph.
 But I still don't show the photographs.
 I'll let my drawings be appreciated or not appreciated on their own, without this distraction.